-Lipscomb's campus includes leased office spaces located at 3252 Aspen Grove Drive, Suite #9, Franklin, Tennessee, and at 147 4th Avenue North, Nashville, and Stokes Middle School, Nashville, 3701 Belmont Boulevard, Nashville, Woodmont Hills Church of Christ, 3710 Franklin Pike, Nashville, Cofer's Chapel, 3915 Franklin Pike, Nashville, Academy Athletic Complex, 1027 Caldwell Lane, Nashville, Longview Mansion, 811 Caldwell Lane, Nashville, which are used for, among other things, certain evening classes.
+Lipscomb's campus includes leased property located at 3252 Aspen Grove Drive, Suite #9, Franklin, Tennessee, 147 4th Avenue North, Nashville, Stokes Middle School, Nashville, 3701 Belmont Boulevard, Nashville, Woodmont Hills Church of Christ, 3710 Franklin Pike, Nashville, Cofer's Chapel, 3915 Franklin Pike, Nashville, and Lipscomb Academy Athletic Complex, 1027 Caldwell Lane, Nashville.
+It also includes owned property located at Lipscomb Academy Lower School, 4517 Granny White Pike, Nashville, Lipscomb Academy Upper School, 3901 Granny White Pike, Nashville, Longview Mansion, 811 Caldwell Lane, Nashville, and 7640 Guadalupe Drive, Austin, Texas.
 Lipscomb leases certain space for study abroad programs in London, England and Santiago, Chile, and also leases certain space in Florence, Italy for a study abroad program that began in 2016.
 Lipscomb also utilizes certain space for a study abroad program in Vienna, Austria.

 Lipscomb University Department of Security officers routinely patrol campus grounds and buildings via foot patrol, golf cart or marked vehicles providing officers with quick and easy access to campus facilities.
 The campus is well lit at night, and buildings and classrooms are locked based on a daily schedule.
 Security and Safety officers conduct building checks on a regular basis.

 Access control systems are utilized in Lipscomb residence halls as well as various other buildings across campus.
 Emergency telephones are strategically located throughout the campus.
 Persons deemed without legitimate reasons to be on campus are considered to be trespassers and are reported to local law enforcement for arrest if they do not leave when properly requested to do so.